reactjs/react.dev/content/docs/reference-react.md

 Note that rendering `lazy` components requires that there's a `<React.Suspense>` component higher in the rendering tree.
 This is how you specify a loading indicator.

-> **Note**
->
-> Using `React.lazy`with dynamic import requires Promises to be available in the JS environment.
-This requires a polyfill on IE11 and below.

 ### `React.Suspense` {#reactsuspense}

 `React.Suspense` lets you specify the loading indicator in case some components in the tree below it are not yet ready to render.
 Today, lazy loading components is the **only** use case supported by `<React.Suspense>`: